-We’re focusing on four themes:
+We’re focusing on five themes:

 - Risk and relationships – we’re exploring how risks and relationships are best managed in care homes and investigating risk and trust in everyday relationships where families, friends and neighbours might be part of an informal network of care and support.

 - Dementia - through our Dementia Without Walls work we are working in partnership to develop dementia-friendly communities in York and Bradford and to influence dementia-friendly communities across the UK.
 We are also on our way to becoming a dementia-friendly organisation and employer.

 - Loneliness – following our neighbourhood approaches to loneliness in four neighbourhoods across Bradford and York, this year we will focus on sharing the learning from this work to influence others to invest in this type of approach in their communities